-Proposals must be submitted online between 1 April and 15 May 2018, at https://pmi.submittable.com/submit.
+Proposals must be submitted online between 1 April and 15 May at https://pmi.submittable.com/submit.

-- Part-time and full-time doctoral or masters students attending an accredited college/university are eligible for PMI Thesis Research Grant funding.
-Candidates must provide the name of the college/university’s accrediting body in their proposal.
+Part-time and full-time doctoral or master’s students attending an accredited college/university are eligible for PMI Thesis Research Grant funding.
+Candidates must provide the name of the college/university’s accrediting body in their application.

 Research must be completed within two years of receipt of the grant.

-- Proposed research must advance academic knowledge and have implications for practice.
+Proposed research must advance academic knowledge and have implications for practice.

-- Historical research will not be considered.
+Historical research and/or requests for retroactive funding will not be considered.

-- The Grant will be awarded to and administered by the college or university at which the student is enrolled.
+The Grant will be awarded to and administered by the college or university at which the student is enrolled.
 No grants are made directly to individuals.

 The grants/contract administrator cannot be the research advisor.